 - Inhalation of contaminated aerosols or agricultural and landscaping dust

 F. tularensis has four subspecies: tularensis, holarctica, novicida, and mediasiatica.
 The first three species are found in North America whereas subspecies mediasiatica is found in central Asia.
 Subspecies tularensis is the most common and the most virulent among all.
-It has been isolated only from North America, where it accounts for more than 70% of cases.
+It has been isolated only from North America, which accounts for more than 70% of cases.

 Increasing number of cases due to other subspecies have been reported from the Scandinavian countries, Eastern Europe and Siberia.